cancerit/NanoSeq/README.md

 # NanoSeq

 Nanorate sequencing (NanoSeq) is a DNA library preparation and sequencing protocol based on Duplex Sequencing ([Schmitt et al, 2012](https://doi.org/10.1073/pnas.1208715109)) and BotSeqS ([Hoang et al, 2016](https://doi.org/10.1073/pnas.1607794113)).
-NanoSeq allows calling mutation with single molecule resolution and extremely low error rates ([Abascal et al, 2021](https://doi.org/10.1038/s41586-021-03477-4)).
-The pipeline and code here are for preprocessing NanoSeq sequencing data and assess its quality, and for calling mutations (substitutions and indels) as well as estimating mutation burdens and substitution profiles.
+NanoSeq allows calling mutations with single molecule resolution and extremely low error rates ([Abascal et al, 2021](https://doi.org/10.1038/s41586-021-03477-4)).
+The pipeline and code in this repository cover the preprocessing of NanoSeq sequencing data, the assessment of data quality and efficiency, and the calling of mutations (substitutions and indels) and the estimating mutation burdens and substitution profiles.

 The wet-lab protocol is described in the original publication ([Abascal et al, 2021](https://doi.org/10.1038/s41586-021-03477-4)) and on ProtocolExchange ([Lensing et al, 2021](https://protocolexchange.researchsquare.com/article/pex-1298/v1)).